moldis-group/home/index.md

 </a>

-We apply kernel-based Quantum Machine Learning using the QML code and our own _inhouse_ codes!
+We apply kernel-based Quantum Machine Learning using the QML code and our own _inhouse_ codes.

 <a href="https://www.qmlcode.org/">
 <img src="assets/img/QML.png"  height="100">